top of page

 Elgin Inn Hawthorn

-Evening starts at 6 pm for dinner and drinks (available for purchase), talk starts at 7:30 pm
+Evening starts 6 pm for dinner and drinks (available for purchase), meeting starts at 7:30 pm

 The Elgin Inn 75 Burwood Road, Hawthorn VIC 3122